JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Before diving into the nuances, I'd like to applaud your longstanding efforts to bridge different platforms to Stellar with [a single SDK](https://github.com/rahimklaber/stellar_kt). 👏 Too often, work might not see the light of mainnet despite the material efforts behind its development.
 But many of our long-term challenges can be overcome seamlessly thanks to those key thoughts, incremental improvements, and persistent bug fixes.

-{{ one pg the hacking part, with wallet on phone
+Empwoering usingers with a direct DEX wallet in the palm of their hand Because today's centralized markets are so subject to the hack one pg the hacking part, with wallet on phone

 Implicate very deeply https://www.youtube.com/watch?v=QafkIh2nvY0&list=PLWUFvhKuc_5vyAfq_AbWz-wSl82p_xtH9